-ADOT is proposing the construction of a bridge over the Sacramento Wash in Topock, Arizona.
-The new crossing will provide a 110-foot clear span over the Sacramento Wash.
-Project construction was initiated in February of 2016 (USDOT 2016).
+ADOT in conjunction with Mohave County is proposing the construction of a bridge over the Sacramento Wash in Topock, Arizona.
+The new crossing will provide a 110-foot clear span over the Sacramento Wash (USDOT 2016).
+Project construction was initiated in February of 2016 anticipated to end in April 2017 (USDOT 2016).
+The bridge and roadway improvements will be constructed on the existing alignment and therefore a temporary full road closure will be required to complete the work.
+Given the 24-mile detour through Needles, CA during a road closure, accelerated construction alternatives will be implemented resulting in a full roadway closure time frame estimated at only four days for bridge assembly (Mohave County 2017).